pylattice/MitoTNT/docs/3_tracking.md

 - `max_gap_size`: the maximum number of frames for which gap closing is allowed.
 Default to 3.
 Value of 1 indicates no gap closing.

-- `memory_efficient_gap_closing`: if true use sliding block implementation of gap closing to prevent memory overflow.
-Default to false.
+- `block_size_factor`: values less than 1 allows the sliding block implementation of gap closing to prevent memory overflow due to large cost matrix.
+The size of the block is given by `block_size_factor` * total number of tracks to be closed.
+Default to 1 (close all tracks at once).

 The final node trajectories are saved in `final_node_tracks.csv` file.
 Each row is one node at one time point.